MeToo movement in South Korea: Park Jae Dong

 In an apology on Feb.
 28, 2018, he said he apologized to the victim, author Lee Tae-kyung, for his wrongdoing.

 On March 9, 2018, the Korea Cartoonist Association held a board meeting and unanimously expelled Park Jae-dong over the controversy over sexual violence under Article 9 of the articles of association.

-Broadcasting field
+Broadcasting

 In 2018, Me Too 1 was prosecutor Seo Ji-hyun, but Korea's Me Too 1 was actor Jang Ja-yeon.
 The spread of the MeToo movement has led to growing public calls for a reinvestigation of Jang Ja-yeon, but the media has shown restraint in commenting on whether large media outlets are involved.